5 ideas for a Lebanon date night

 4. Take a walk in the park.
 Check out the paved walking trails at Don Fox Park at 955 W. Baddour Pkwy. or go for more of a forest feel at Cedars of Lebanon State Park, 328 Cedar Forest Road.

 5. Take the Historic Driving Tour.
 Get to know a bit about the city of Lebanon by taking a trip to some places rich with history.
 Start at the cabin on the Lebanon Square and choose any number of 28 places to check out along the way.
-Visit historiclebanon.org for more information.
+Visit historiclebanon.com for more information.

 Bonus: enjoy the movies outdoors at the Stardust Drive-In.
 OK, I couldn’t resist this one, even though it’s in Watertown.
 With awesome food and just $8 for two movies, this is an awesome spot for a date.
 Chill out under the stars and enjoy a movie and your date at the same time.
+Visit stardustdrivein.com to find out what’s playing.

 As far as cool dates in Lebanon, that’s all I have so far.
 Remember, the most important thing is to stay positive.
 Don’t muddy the air with complaints about your past relationships or dwell heavily on personal struggles.
 Be yourself and if it doesn’t work out, always remember there are plenty of fish in the sea.